 Make sure to check out our best tips to find out the dangers of Black Mould and how to identify it!

-Black Mould can have adverse effects on health, cause cosmetic issues and being a general eyesore in your home or building.
+Black Mould on ceiling and other areas can have adverse effects on health, cause cosmetic issues and being a general eyesore in your home or building.
 Whether you are a tenant or a landlord, this guide will help you treat and prevent Black Mould and Mildew in most cases.
 The supplies that you’ll need for this are; Fungicidal Mould Wash, Anti-Mould Paint Additive, cloths and painting supplies.
 Optional extras include a humidistat, dehumidifier and Insulating Paint.

 Step 1: Kill the Mould/Mildew

 The Mould needs to be treated with a fungicidal wash to ensure the fungus is killed and prevent the spores from becoming airborne.
 In some cases, bleach may not kill the mould and actually promote it to grow back quicker.
 Spray the affected area down with a fungicidal wash and then wash with warm soapy water.
 Repeat as necessary.
 The Damp Store’s No More Damp Mould Eradication Kit will have most of the required tools and supplies.

 Step 2: Treat the area